 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 The approach to laser treatment of port wine stains will depend on benefit language related to definitions of medically necessary, reconstructive, and cosmetic services.
 Procedures are considered reconstructive when intended to address a significant variation from normal related to accidental injury, disease, trauma, treatment of a disease or congenital defect.
 Not all benefit contracts include benefits for reconstructive services.
 Benefit language supersedes this document.

-The policy was created in 1996 and was on “no further review” status from 2003 to 2010, at which time it returned to active review.
-The most recent literature search was for the period April 2012 through April 25, 2013.
+The policy was created in 1996 and was on “no further review” status from 2003 to 2010, at which time it returned to active review and was updated with a search of the MEDLINE database.
+Most recently, the literature was reviewed through May 5, 2014.
 Following is a summary of the key literature to date on laser treatment of port wine stains.

 Laser treatment monotherapy

-Representative RCTs included in the Cochrane review and published more recently that evaluated laser treatment of port wine stains are described below:
+Representative RCTs included in the Cochrane review and published more recently that evaluated laser treatment of port wine stains are described next.